sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

             text: 'Silent fans: '
           -
             type: text
-            text: 'You might also look into replacing your case fans with more silent ones for example.'
+            text: 'Keep things cool and quiet by upgrading your case fans to ultra-silent models for a more peaceful environment.'
     reversible: true
     type: panels
     enabled: true